jacobobryant/platypub-biffweb-theme/docs/01-tutorial/08-inbound-rss.md

          org.slf4j/slf4j-simple {:mvn/version "2.0.0-alpha5"}}}
 ```

+(Sometimes dependencies can be added automatically, but in this case you'll
+need to hit Ctrl-C and run `bb dev` again.)

 We'll use Remus to fetch and parse the RSS feeds, and we'll use jsoup to
 convert the posts' HTML content to plain text for our excerpts.